Vedic Influence in Muslim countries

 Valley and later in Media and Persia.
 But their subjects were non-Aryan

-Asianics, and the rulers had adopted the native language and the Babylonian
+Asianics, and the rulers had adopted the native language and the

-local gods besides their own.
+acknowledged local gods besides their own.

 The recent research of C.V.
-Vaidya shows how the lingual evidence in
+Vaidya shows how the lingual evidence

-times, identical to provide for it.
+similar and at times, identical to provide for it.

 He